cleecoloma/reading-notes/code-301/class-05.md

 # Class 05 Summary
 ## Code 301 - Intermediate Software Development

-> These topics relates because...
+> These topics relates because understanding the best flow when creating in React application is important.

 ### React Docs - Thinking in React
 1. What is the `single responsibility principle` and how does it apply to components?
+> `Single responsibility principle` is a component that only does one thing.
 2. What does it mean to build a ‘static’ version of your application?
 > Building a 'static' version of the application means creating the UI first without the interactivity.
 3. Once you have a static application, what do you need to add?